iut-ibk/DynaMind-ToolBox/doc/dualmapping.rst

 Dual Mapping
 ============

-:index:`<GDALModules; Dualmapping | Export dual mapped edge list>` Export dual mapped edge list of a graph into a .csv file.
+Export dual mapped edge list of a graph into a .csv file.
 The dual mapping is based on the segment_id (See :doc:`Segmentation </DynaMind-GDALModules/segmentation>`)

 Parameter
 ---------